NJUPT-MCC/UCT/README.md

 - (2) SYSU-MM01 Dataset: The SYSU-MM01 dataset can be downloaded from this [website](http://isee.sysu.edu.cn/project/RGBIRReID.htm).

-   - run `python pre_process_sysu.py` to pepare the dataset, the training data will be stored in ".npy" format.
+   - run `python pre_process_sysu.py` to prepare the dataset, the training data will be stored in ".npy" format.

 ## Evaluation